x4dr/Fen/endworld.md

 Blank
 ##Concept
-This is a "Blank" example sheet to be copied and filled in in your specific, character sheet named yourname_character Later it can be rendered with /ewsheet/yourname
+This is a "Blank" example sheet to be copied and filled in in your specific, character sheet named yourname
+Later it can be rendered with /ewsheet/yourname
 ##Player
 Blank